- LAST REVIEWED: 17 August 2022

 Wainwright, S. A. 1982.
 Mechanical design in organisms.
 Princeton, NJ: Princeton Univ.
 Press.

-This book represents another great biomechanics text.
-Unlike other introductory texts, this book goes into detail explaining biological and mechanical phenomena (i.e., molecular organization) responsible for the biomechanical relationships we observe.
+Another great biomechanics text.
+Unlike other introductory texts, it goes into detail explaining biological and mechanical phenomena (i.e., molecular organization) responsible for the biomechanical relationships we observe.

 Users without a subscription are not able to see the full content on this page.
 Please subscribe or login.